sarubi/samples-is/extended-post-authn-handler/README.md

 ## Custom Post Authentication Handler

 ### Introduction / Use case.
-This custom post authentication handler can be used get the missing mandatory claim values before doing the JIT provisioning.
+This custom post authentication handler can be used to get the missing mandatory claim values before doing the JIT provisioning.

 ### Applicable product versions.